Back in the early 2000s, a local family decided to preserve 600 acres (242 hectares) of land near Arenal Volcano.

 On a clear day, it is impressive the see the towering volcano looming in the distance!

-Can you do the Arenal Hanging Bridges self guided?
+Can You Do the Mistico Arenal Hanging Bridges On Your Own?

 Read more thoughts about booking guided tours in Costa Rica in this post.